 Open and honest discussions help create a comfortable work environment; this also helps in improving understanding between team members.

-Improved understanding leads to better collaboration on projects; it also helps in resolving conflicts among team members in a civilized manner.
+Improved understanding leads to better cross-team collaboration on projects; it also helps in resolving conflicts among team members in a civilized manner.
 Without healthy discussion, tension can build and lead to heated debates which can end up significantly undermining project success.

 9. Stay flexible